kaaneneskpc/Cointy/README.md

 ### Why Cointy?

 - 📱 **Cross-Platform**: Single codebase for Android and iOS using Kotlin Multiplatform
+- 🚀 **Interactive Onboarding**: Engaging and animated introduction for new users
 - 🔐 **Secure**: Biometric authentication for enhanced security
 - 📊 **Real-Time Data**: Live cryptocurrency prices and market data via CoinRanking API
 - 💼 **Portfolio Management**: Track your investments with detailed performance metrics